Nigeria sends troops to rescue more than 250 kidnapped students

 PHOTO

-Local government officials in Kaduna State confirmed the kidnapping attack on Kuriga school on Thursday, but gave no figures as they said they were still working out how many children had been abducted.
+Local government officials in Kaduna state confirmed the kidnapping attack on Thursday, but did not provide figures as they said they were still working out how many children had been abducted.

 At least one person was shot dead during the attack, local residents said.

-Sani Abdullahi, a teacher at the GSS Kuriga school in Chikun district, said staff managed to escape with many students when the gunmen known locally as bandits attacked early Thursday firing in the air.
+Sani Abdullahi, a teacher at the GSS Kuriga school in Chikun district, said staff managed to escape with many students when the gunmen, referred to by locals as "bandits", attacked early Thursday firing in the air.

-He told local officials 187 pupils had been snatched from the main junior school along with another 100 from the primary classes.
+He told local officials that 187 pupils had been snatched from the main junior school along with another 100 from primary classes.
+Three residents also said between 200 and 280 children and teachers had been snatched.

-"Early in the morning... we heard gunshots from bandits, before we knew it they had gathered up the children," local resident Musa Mohammed told AFP.
+"Early in the morning... we heard gunshots from bandits.
+Before we knew it, they had gathered up the children," resident Musa Mohammed told AFP.

 "We are pleading to the government, all of us are pleading, they should please help us with security."

-Another resident Muhammad Adam also told AFP more than 280 have been kidnapped.
-Two more locals said around 200 were abducted.

-The Kaduna abduction and the mass kidnapping a week ago from a camp for people displaced by jihadists in northeast Borno illustrate the challenge facing Tinubu who promised to make Nigeria safer and bring in more foreign investment.
+The Kaduna abduction and the mass kidnapping a week ago from camps for people displaced by jihadists in northeast Borno state illustrate the challenge facing Tinubu, who promised to make Nigeria safer and bring in more foreign investment.

 "I have received briefing from security chiefs on the two incidents, and I am confident that the victims will be rescued," Tinubu said in a statement ordering armed forces to track down the kidnappers.